Kosovo

 | Unreliable energy supply and aging infrastructure causing operational disruptions for industrial activities |

-YES.
-Corporate tax in Kosovo sits at a low 10%, with VAT around it.
-Setting up and running a company is cheap; the rate won't be what kills a venture here.
+Corporate tax in Kosovo sits at a low 10%, VAT included in the good mood.
+Setting up and running a company is cheap; whatever ends up killing your venture here, it won't be the tax bill.

-YES.
-Kosovo offers a moderate treaty network (23 signed) paired with a full participation exemption (100% on qualifying dividends and gains).
-A respectable holding jurisdiction.
-Not in the NL/LU/SG elite tier on treaty count, but the through-flow is clean.
+Kosovo pairs a moderate treaty network (23 signed) with a full participation exemption (100% on qualifying dividends and gains).

 | Country | Status | Dividends | Interest | Royalties |